jboss-switchyard/quickstarts/demos/policy-security-cert/Readme.md

     mvn clean install
-2. Create a keystore to support SSL: cd ${AS7}/standalone/configuration keytool -genkey -alias tomcat -keyalg RSA -keypass changeit -keystore tomcat.keystore (password is "changeit")
+2. Create a keystore to support SSL: cd ${AS7}/standalone/configuration keytool -genkey -alias tomcat -keyalg RSA -keypass changeit -keystore tomcat.jks (password is "changeit")
 3. Add the required https connector to the web subsystem in standalone.xml to support SSL. (include contents of connector.xml)
 4. Add the required security-domain sections to the security subsystem in standalone.xml to support SSL. (include contents of security-domain.xml)
-5. Copy the certificate keystore file: cp policy-security-cert.keystore ${AS7}/standalone/configuration
+5. Copy the users keystore file: cp users.jks ${AS7}/standalone/configuration
+6. Copy the roles properties file: cp roles.properties ${AS7}/standalone/configuration
-6. Deploy the quickstart
+7. Deploy the quickstart
     cp target/switchyard-quickstart-demo-policy-security-cert.jar ${AS7}/standalone/deployments
-7. Start JBoss AS 7 in standalone mode: sh ./standalone.sh
+8. Start JBoss AS 7 in standalone mode: sh ./standalone.sh
-8. Execute the test
+9. Execute the test
     See "Options" section below.
-9. Check the server console for output from the service.
+10. Check the server console for output from the service.
-10. Undeploy the application
+11. Undeploy the application
     rm ${AS7}/standalone/deployments/switchyard-quickstart-demo-policy-security-cert-{version}.jar